-Inspect Water Hoses For Washing Machine.
+Inspect Water Hoses For Washer Machine.

-- Inspect your main water shut off valve.
-Make sure it is functioning safely and everyone knows where the valve is in case of an emergency.
+Water from a burst hose will spill out around 650 gallons per hour (or six gallons per minute).
+Inspect your main water shut off valve and washer valves.
+Make sure it is functioning safely and everyone knows where the main water valve is in case of an emergency.

 - Studies show failure rates increase significantly in hoses that are more than five years old.

 - The average age of failed hoses was 8.7 years.